cheerfulstoic/credo_unnecessary_reduce/README.md

 |> Enum.map(& &1 * 2)
 ```

-In this case the `credo_unneccesary_reduce` check will just recommend replacing with the outermost pattern in can detect (`Enum.filter` in this case).
+In this case the `credo_unnecessary_reduce` check will just recommend replacing with the outermost pattern in can detect (`Enum.filter` in this case).
 It may be possible to support suggesting the whole chain, but because of the complexity of that challenge it's enough for now that `Enum.reduce` calls that can be simplified are identified successfully.

 ## TODO